 Make no mistake, however: It’s a sheer delight.

 Another highlight: Buffalo Springfield’s “Flying on the Ground Is Wrong,” one of two Neil Young-written songs on the collection:

 That’s Kendra Smith on lead vocals.
-At the time, she was in Rain Parade with David Roback; they’d soon leave that band and start Opal.
+At the time, she was in Dream Syndicate with Steve Wynn; she’d soon leave that band and join David Roback in Opal.
 Speaking of Roback, his rendition of “On the Way Home” (the second Neil-penned tune) is also a marvel:

 Another highlight: the cover of the Velvet Underground’s “I’ll Be Your Mirror,” the second track with Susanna Hoffs singing lead: